AntonTheDev/JSONModelKit/README.md

 # JSONModelKit

-NOTE: This is still in dev, should be released, and in master the week of July 18th-24th, 2016.
+NOTE: This is still in dev, should be released soon :)

 ## Introduction